-If you’re working with disability professionals from different organisations, it’s important to be organised.
-This helps you make sure that different disability professionals all understand your child and have the same goals for them.
+If you’re working with several disability professionals or professionals from several organisations, it’s important to be organised.
+This helps you make sure that all the professionals understand your child and have the same goals for them.

 Keep all forms, reports and documents on your computer, in a folder, or both.
 Have a note pad for taking notes from phone calls or meetings.

-Take your folder with you to appointments so that you have the information with you if you need to update a professional about how another professional is supporting your child.
+Take your folder with you to appointments so that you have the information handy if you need to update a professional about how another professional is supporting your child.